Website design tips you need to know and mistakes to avoid

 If you don’t reduce the size of your images before uploading them, you’ll slow down your website.
 Slow websites don’t rank well with Google and frustrate visitors.
 However, if your images are too small they will pixelate.
 A website designer can advise you on the correct size for your site.

 Need a hand with your website design?

 If you need a new website or are redesigning an existing one, we can help.
 Our website design experts can conduct a website audit and help you come up with a website design in line with your company brand to attract visitors and engage customers.
 We build websites that look great, are written well and deliver leads.
-Get in touch for a chat about how we can help you.
+Get in touch with Southampton-based Amplify PR for a chat about how we can help you.